-A diaper rash is a skin problem that develops in the area beneath an infant's diaper.
+A diaper rash is a skin problem that develops in the area under an infant's diaper.

-Diaper rashes are common in babies between 4 and 15 months old.
+Diaper rashes are common in babies between 4 to 15 months old.
 They may be noticed more when babies begin to eat solid foods.

 Diaper rashes caused by infection with a yeast (fungus) called Candida are very common in children.
 Candida grows best in warm, moist places, such as under a diaper.
 Candida diaper rash is more likely to occur in babies who:

 Other causes of diaper rash include: